Privacy Policy

 5. Retention

 Platform-side access logs (Azure Static Web Apps, Azure Functions) are retained for up to 7 days.
 Azure Application Insights stores anonymised telemetry (path, response time, HTTP code, User-Agent category) for up to 30 days; the IP address is used only for coarse geolocation (country/region) and is masked to 0.0.0.0 immediately (DisableIpMasking remains off).
-The operator cannot re-identify individuals from this telemetry.
+Visible comments are retained until they are removed by the operator or by a valid deletion request.
+Hidden or rejected comments may be retained for moderation evidence and abuse prevention.
+The operator cannot re-identify individuals from telemetry alone.

 6. Processors